permabullnino/Backups/dcr_vwap.md

 142-Day TVWAP:

-There are three items that were previously explained that are relevant to this analysis here:
+There are three items that were previously explained relevant to this analysis:

 (1) It takes 142 days to run through the entire ticket pool (2) Ticket buying is a high-signal way to identify HODLers transacting on the Decred network